 LinkedIn Ads

-If you want greater publicity for your job ads, LinkedIn has impressive tools through Sponsored Content.
+If you want greater publicity for your job postings, LinkedIn has impressive tools through Sponsored Content.
 It can take the form of text, images, video ads, and even sponsored InMail messages.
 This is similar to Facebook.

 In addition to creating ads, you can retarget them to reach specific audiences based on actions.
 For example, you can send ads specifically to people who recently visited your careers page.
 Retargeting depends on the ad, action, and desired result.
 Learn more on LinkedIn.